KernelPanicGR/KernelPanicGR/README.md

-- 👋 Hi, I’m @Kernel Panic
+- 👋 Hi, my nickname is Kernel Panic
+- and i love to tinker with Electronics and stuff